cloudmesh/cloudmesh-cc/README.md

 ![OpenAPI Description of the REST Interface to the Workflow](images/fastapi-service.png){#fig:fastapi-service width=50%}

-## Current Work

-This software was developed using Cloudmesh, a repository that provides numerous methods of interfacing the local system with cloud services.
-Much of the software from the hybrid multi-cloud analytics service framework was developed from Cloudmesh repositories.
+## Workflow Controlled Computing

+This software was developed end enhancing Cloudmesh, a suite of software to make usig cloud and HPC resources easier.
+Specifically we have added a library called Cloudmesh Controled Computing (cloudmesh-cc) that adds workflow features to controll the execution of jobs on remote compute resoources.

+The goal is to provides numerous methods of specifying the workflows on a local computer and running them on remote services such as HPC and cloud computing resources.
+This includes REST services and commandline tools.
+The softeare developed is freely available and can easily be installed with standard pythin tools so integration in the python ecosystem using virtualenvs and conda is simple.

-### Workflow
+## Workflow Functionality

 A hybrid multi-cloud analytics service framework was created to manage heterogeneous and remote workflows, queues, and jobs.
-It was designed for access through both the command line and browser GUI REST services to simplify the coordination of tasks on remote computers.
+It was designed for access through both the command line and REST services to simplify the coordination of tasks on remote computers.
 In addition, this service supports multiple operating systems like MacOS, Linux, and Windows 10 and 11, on various hosts: the computer's